actions-on-google-labs/interactive-canvas-rpg-maker-nodejs/README.md

 # Actions on Google Canvas Plugin for RPG Maker
+**NOTE**

+This is an experimental project and will receive minimal maintenance.
+Only bugs for security issues will be accepted.
+No feature requests will be accepted.
+Pull requests will be acknowledged and reviewed as soon as possible.
+There is no associated SLAs.

+Some of the projects in this experimental org might mature to a more stable state and move into the main [Actions on Google GitHub org](https://github.com/actions-on-google).

+---

 This is a JavaScript plugin for [RPG Maker MV](http://www.rpgmakerweb.com/products/programs/rpg-maker-mv) which makes it easy to incorporate support for the Google Assistant with a zero-configuration plugin.